mmecheri/Data_Scientist_Rakuten_Project_Working_On_It/README.md

 - Scripts for preprocessing and feature engineering.
 - Instructions to reproduce experiments.
 - Deployment guide for the **Streamlit app**.
+- **Steps for AWS deployment** including model serving and API setup.

 ## Stay Updated
 This project is actively being improved.
 Check back for updates or contribute if interested.